sharkwouter/vaporos-buster/README.md

 These are deviations from SteamOS which have been made on purpose:

  - The amdgpu-pro-firmware package hasn't been included yet.
 It isn't available in the Debian repository.
+ - The libtxc-dxtn-s2tc0 package hasn't been included yet.
+It isn't available in the Debian repository.
+ - The lightdm package will need to be moved to the default.preseed.
+It causes debootstrap to fail otherwise.
+ - The i965-va-driver package will need to be moved to the defauld.preseed.
+It causes debootstrap to fail otherwise.
+ - The dkms package will need to be moved to the default.preseed.
+It causes debootstrap to fail otherwise.
+This one I don't understand, I've had build which worked with this one.
+ - The broadcom-sta-dkms package will need to be moved to the default.preseed.
+It causes debootstrap to fail otherwise.
+This one I don't understand, I've had build which worked with this one.

 These deviations may change in the future, depending on the reason behind them.
 Assume all other differences from SteamOS haven't been looked into yet or are still being worked on.